Food & Drink

 Vendor: Good Shepherd Lutheran Church

-Watch demonstrations in Bank of the West Lobby, 120 W. Water Street, and buy these sweet treats in the booth in front of Bank of the West.
-Samples, recipes, and gluten-free Krumkake available.
-Krumkake means “curved cake.”
-These are baked on a special iron and rolled into a cone shape while still hot.
+Demonstrations in Bank of the West Lobby, 120 W. Water St. Sales in front of Bank of the West.
+Samples, recipes, and gluten-free available.

 Lingonberry Saft & Slushies